wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

 * The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed.
 * An [AWS account](https://aws.amazon.com/free/)
 * Your AWS credentials.
 You can [create a new Access Key on this page](https://console.aws.amazon.com/iam/home?#/security_credentials)
+## Notice
+> Before getting started with this example, be aware that creating the resources from it may incur charges from AWS.

 ## Getting started